-Having a summer job can be tough—especially as summer vacation, relaxation and time with friends calls your name.
-Babysitting, working at a camp or working in an office or store each has their specific challenges, and it can be hard to feel motivated and prosperous when you’re only working for a season.
+Having a summer job can be tough—especially as summer vacation, relaxation, and time with friends calls your name.
+Babysitting, working at a camp, or working in an office or store each have their specific challenges, and it can be hard to feel motivated and prosperous when you’re only working for a season.

 Summer office jobs or internships often fall into two categories: challenging or boring.
 Depending on the kind of office job you have, there are different ways to impress your boss (and pass the time).

-Of course, basics like arriving early, dressing well and staying late that will always impress your boss.
-But those aren’t epic or glowing reference-worthy.
+Of course, basics like arriving early, dressing well, and staying late will always impress your boss.
+But those aren’t exactly glowing reference-worthy.
 Instead, focus on what you do best: staying on top of the trends in your industry.
-Try to drop some of what you learn about it into causal discussions with your boss.
+Try to drop some of what you learn about it into causal discussions with your boss or higher ups.

-This shows that you’re knowledgeable about the industry and actively trying to learn.
+This shows that you’re knowledgeable about the industry and actively trying to learn more.
 If you have a great idea later — and you’ve already built rapport with your superior — they’ll likely be more open to your idea.